soorajmanoj/Bias-in-AI-Generated-Travel-Narratives/README.md

 ## Data Collection & Preparation

 - **Obtain YouTube Video IDs:**
-  - List the YouTube video IDs you want to analyze in the `data/video_ids.txt` file.
+  - List the YouTube video(Indian Travle Vlogs only) IDs you want to analyze in the `data/video_ids.txt` file.
   - Ensure each video ID is on a separate line.

 - **Data Fetching:**